arnavs/FractalU/README.md

 # FractalU: Computational and Behavioral Economics

 I'm teaching a class on _computational, behavioral economics_.
 Details are below; signup link is [here]()

 tl/dr
   - **Class**: Learn behavioral economics using math and code.
-Model and implement an economic/social situation you're interested in.
+Model and code up an economic/social situation you're interested in.
   - **Time**: Tuesdays 7-9PM.
   - **Duration**: 7 weeks, from 1.20.26 to 3.3.26 (skipping 2.17.26)
   - **Location**: Lower Manhattan (in-person only)